-On the way home from a cannabis workshop on being better allies, my ride-share driver asks what an “ally” is.
+On the way home from a San Francisco weed delivery workshop on being better allies, my ride-share driver asks what an “ally” is.
 I stumble over an answer, unsure.

 “It’s about being aware of how you can help others who aren’t necessarily like you.
 Like if you have friends who are queer, taking care to know how to support and respect them, and advocating for them when you can, is being a queer ally.”
 This definition is very basic, but applies to racial and cultural identities, folks with disabilities or neurodiversity, gender identities, sexualities, and beyond.
 Being an ally just means you’ve got other peoples’ backs.